shinybrar/flag-parser/README.md

 * _doc_     : Documentation, notes, configuration files etc.
 * _include_ : All project header files, necessary third-party header files.
 * _lib_     : Any library compiled, or third party libs needed in development.
-* _spike_   : Smaller classes or files to test technologies or ideas.
+* _scratch_ : Smaller classes or files to test technologies or ideas.
 * _src_     : The application and only the application’s source files.
 * _test_    : All test code files.
 You do write tests, no?